-Paul has shown both solo projects and interdisciplinary collaborations together with dance, performance art and theatre, across Europe.
-This has included the exploration of audience comfort through the use of compositional strategies that produce relaxing music when a space in too quiet in the interdisciplinary collaboration with choreographer Sebastian Mathias and Nino Baumgartner for the work maneuvers/groove space.
-With the Work Pointing at Things: It started when you read this, produced in the context of the Frankfurt LAB residency programme, Paul used text scores to activate the audience’s decision making, asking them to consider their choices through the performance as compositional.
+Paul has shown both solo projects and interdisciplinary collaborations together with dance, fine art and theatre, across Europe.
+This has included the exploration of audience comfort through the use of compositional strategies that produce relaxing music when a space is too quiet in the interdisciplinary collaboration with choreographer Sebastian Mathias and Nino Baumgartner for the work maneuvers/groove space.
+With the Work Pointing at Things: It started when you read this, produced in the context of the Frankfurt LAB residency programme, Paul used text scores to activate the audience’s decision-making asking them to consider their choices through the performance as compositional.
 His recent work, Catalogue d’Emojis, produced in collaboration with Michael Wolters used the iPhones emoji keyboard as structural information for an interdisciplinary performance that applied different logics and approaches to each category of emojis whilst borrowing from Messiaen’s notion of cataloguing birdsong.
 An audio-only version of this work was released by Birmingham Record Company in summer 2019.
 Paul also collaborated with Leander Ripchinsky on the interdisciplinary Trennungssongs of Togetherness, which was shown during the Unfuck my Future festival at Künstlerhaus Mousonturm, Frankfurt.
 This work saw the duo coax the audience into playing songs facilitated by game like structures.
 This created intimate situations with strangers where it became possible to reflect on aspects of ‘how we live together in Europe’, but without ever talking about it.

 Paul has a PhD in composition from Royal Birmingham Conservatoire and was fully funded by AHRC Midlands3Cities.
 His PhD explored the effect that decisions made in the composition process have on what is communicated to an audience during a performance.